Your Rights when Travelling in a Taxi or Minicab

 Ask if they will sub-contract the booking to a taxi.

-If they say they will sub-contract the booking (this is fairly common), do not agree a fare that is higher than the taxi tariff would allow.
+If they say they will sub-contract the booking (this is fairly common), do not agree a fare that is higher than the local taxi tariff would allow.

 - The driver must make sure you are safe and secure before driving – this is his legal responsibility.